EDCD/EDMarketConnector/docs/Releasing.md

 1. **DO NOT** Edit `edmarketconnector.xml` at all.
 No, not even if you think you won't accidentally merge it into `releases`.
 Just don't change it at all.
-1. **DO NOT** merge into `releases`.
+2. **DO NOT** merge into `releases`.
-1. **DO NOT** merge into `stable`.
+3. **DO NOT** merge into `stable`.
-1. *Do* merge the code into `beta` after you have made a 'pre-release' on GitHub.
+4. *Do* merge the code into `beta` after you have made a 'pre-release' on GitHub.

 # Changing Python version

 When changing the Python version (Major.Minor.Patch) used:

 1. Change the contents of `.python-version` so that pyenv notices.
-All of the GitHub workflows now reference this via the `setup-python` `python-version-file` directive.
+  All the GitHub workflows now reference this via the `setup-python` `python-version-file` directive.

-1. Any version change:
+2. Any version change:

    1. `ChangeLog.md` - The `We now test against, and package with, Python M.m.` line.

-1. Major or Minor level changes:
+3. Major or Minor level changes:

     1. `build.py` will need its version check updating.
     2. `.pre-commit-config.yaml` will need the `default_language_version`